 The Red Maple (Acer rubrum) is commonly found throughout the midwestern and southern United States.
 There are a few everyday things found in the varieties of the red maples.

 If you are accustomed to evening walks around your neighborhood.
-You discover yourself continually eyeing the sidewalk.
-Watching for cracks in the sidewalks or where one part of the street is higher than the other.
-To ignore the road, you may find your fall trip leaving you with a scraped up knee.
+You discover yourself continually eyeing the sidewalk and watching for cracks in the sidewalks or where one part of the street is higher than the other.
+To ignore the road, you may find your fall trip leaving you with a scraped-up knee.

 On a smaller scale, the red maple is cultivated for its syrup.
 The sugar maple is more common for this.
-However, there are a few who will swear that the syrup in the red maple to be just as tasty as that of the sugar maple.
+Some will swear that the syrup in the red maple is just as tasty as the sugar maple.
 As for the majority, the red maple is best as a shade and decorative tree or even bonsai art.

 There are three common varieties of red maples which have massive demand in the United States.
 Two of the types are true red maples.
 The third is the hybrid red maple.

-Red Sunset are sometimes confused with the October red maple.
-The two trees are in fact two distinct trees are in fact different.
+Red Sunset is sometimes confused with the October red maple.
+The two trees are different trees.
 The red sunset maple botanically referred to like the Acer rubrum "Franks red."
 This tree has an upright oval shape to it.
 The leaves are star-shaped.

 This tree is very hardy and able to be planted in a wide variety of soil types.
 One of the things favored by the tree is how resistant it is to the hot summers.
 It is an excellent tree for the Midwest and the northern USA.
-Fret not if you live in the southern USA its co-partner is many time the favored tree for the south.
+Fret not if you live in the southern USA.
+Its co-partner is many times the favored tree for the south.

 Maple Trees known as October Glory Maples have ovate leaves

-It is a fast-growing tree which is common among the maples.
-The root system is slow growing but can have large shallow roots.
-Which may not be friendly with sidewalks.
-It is ideal for areas that are sunny.
+It is a fast-growing tree that is common among maples.
+The root system is slow growing but can have large shallow roots, which may not be friendly with sidewalks.
+It is ideal for sunny areas.
 You can also grow in full or partial shade.
-Pruning is needed to build a stable structure for the tree and is recommended in the red sunset maple as well.
+Pruning is needed to build a stable structure for the tree and is recommended in the red sunset maple.

-Maple Trees knon as the Autumn Blaze red maple are hybrid trees
+Maple Trees, known as the Autumn Blaze red maple, are hybrid trees.

-Just like the real red maples, it is recommended to prune this tree to make it more sturdy.
+Like the real red maples, it is recommended to prune this tree to make it more sturdy.
 This tree has low surface roots, so it is also a common enemy to sidewalks.
-It is a fast grower, therefore, is a plus when you need shade in the summer.
+It is a fast grower.
+Therefore, it is a plus when you need shade in the summer.

-An excellent choice for a shade tree.
-Whether you are trying to choose between the autumn blaze red maple, the October glory red maple or that of the red sunset.
-If it is a shade tree, you are in need of with a preference for a fast growing tree.
+It's an excellent choice for a shade tree.
+Whether you are trying to choose between the autumn blaze red maple, the October glory red maple, or that of the red sunset, if it is a shade tree, you need a preference for a fast-growing tree.
 Any of the trees will meet that requirement.
 They are all similar in their dazzling fall shows.
 That never seems to disappoint.

 Maple Trees will make a stunning addition to any landscape or garden.
-It is effortless to grow and adaptable to sunlight needs and also adaptable to many types of soils, as long as the drainage is good.
-These trees do produce a whitish bloom and will add a hint of elegance to any area where it is planted.
-The foliage will turn beautiful shades of yellow, orange or red in the autumn before falling off.
+It is effortless to grow and adaptable to sunlight needs, and adaptable to many types of soils, as long as the drainage is good.
+These trees produce a whitish bloom and add a hint of elegance to any area where it is planted.
+The foliage will turn beautiful yellow, orange, or red shades in the autumn before falling off.